Compressing CFI Graphs and Lower Bounds for the Weisfeiler-Leman Refinements: A Lower Bound for the Iteration Number

-\begin{lemma} The robber has a winning strategy in the $\Omega(w^k)$-round compressed $(k+1)$-Cops and Robber game played on $C$ and $\compEquiv$ when the robber is initially placed on an edge in the first column. \end{lemma} \begin{proof} We set $\ell := |J|/6 - (k+2)$ and show that the robber wins the $\ell$-round game.
-By Lemma~\ref{lem:grid-width}, we have $\ell = \Omega(w^k)$.
-We prove by induction on the number of rounds $r \leq \ell$ that the robber can maintain two invariants.
-For this consider in round~$r$ the situation when it is the robber's turn to move and thus at most~$k$ many $\compEquiv$-equivalence classes are occupied by the cops.
-Let $W \subseteq V(C)$ be a set of at most~$k$ vertices containing exactly one vertex per cop-occupied equivalence class.
-We call such a set~$W$ a \emph{cop position}.
-We also say that the cops are placed on the vertices $\eqclass{\compEquiv}{W}$.
-The two invariants are that the cop position $W$ satisfies the following properties: \begin{enumerate}[label=(I.\arabic*)] \item The robber is located at a cop-free column among the first $k+2$ or last $k+2$ columns of the cylindrical grid~$C$. \item If $\eqclass{\compExtEquiv}{W}$ is a toroidal vertical separator then the following holds: \begin{itemize} \item If the robber is located within the first $k+2$ columns, the distance in the toroidal grid~$C^*$ between column $1$ (i.e., the set $I \times \set{0}$) and the unique $k$-vertex toroidal vertical separator $S_W \subseteq \eqclass{\compExtEquiv}{W}$ (Lemma~\ref{lem:only-one-separator}) is at least $|J|/3 - 2r$. \item If the robber is located within the last $k+2$ columns, the distance in the toroidal grid~$C^*$ between column $|J|$ (i.e., the set $I \times \set{|J|-1}$) and the unique $k$-vertex toroidal vertical separator $S_W \subseteq \eqclass{\compExtEquiv}{W}$ (Lemma~\ref{lem:only-one-separator}) is at least $|J|/3 - 2r$. \end{itemize} \end{enumerate} Note that the invariant is independent of the chosen cop position because all vertices in the first and last $k+2$ columns of $C$ are singleton $\compEquiv$-equivalence classes.
+In the game, the cops can be placed onto at most $k+1$ many $\compEquiv$-equivalence classes.
+Instead of considering sets of $\compEquiv$-equivalence classes, we will consider sets of representatives of these classes: A set $X \subseteq V(C)$ of size at most $k+1$ is called a \defining{cop position}.
+Similarly, a set $W \subseteq V(C)$ of size at most $k$ is called an \defining{intermediate cop position}.
+With these notions, the game is played as follows: \begin{enumerate} \item In the current cop position $X$, the cops player picks up one cop from a vertex $\widehat{x} \in X$ (or a cop that is not placed if $|X| \leq k$).
+This results in the intermediate cop position $W = X \setminus \set{\widehat{x}}$ (or $W = X$ if the cop was not placed).
+The cops player selects a destination $x \in V(C)$ for this cop. \item The robber moves using a $\compEquiv$-compressible $C$-twisting fixing all vertices in $\eqclass{\compEquiv}{W}$. \item The cop picked up is placed on $x$ resulting in the next cop position $\widehat{X} = W \cup \set{x}$.
+If the robber is caught (with respect to $\eqclass{\compEquiv}{\widehat{X}}$), then the robber loses. \end{enumerate} Since this process repeats, we can also consider the following as one round in this proof: \begin{enumerate} \item In the current intermediate cop position $W$, the cops player selects a destination $x \in V(C)$ for the next cop to place. \item The robber moves using a $\compEquiv$-compressible $C$-twisting fixing all vertices in $\eqclass{\compEquiv}{W}$. \item The cops player places a cop on $x$ resulting in the cop position $X = W \cup \set{x}$.
+If the robber is caught (with respect to $\eqclass{\compEquiv}{X}$), then the robber loses.
+Otherwise, the cops player picks up a cop from a vertex $\widehat{x} \in X$ (or a cop that is not placed if $|X| \leq k$).
+This results in the next intermediate cop position $\widehat{W} = X\setminus \set{\widehat{x}}$ (or $\widehat{W} = X$ if the cop was not placed). \end{enumerate} We say that in a cop position $X$ (so in particular in an intermediate cop position) the robber is \defining{located in a cop-free row}, if the robber is located in a row not containing any vertex of $\eqclass{\compEquiv}{X}$.
+We prove by induction on the number of rounds $r \leq \ell$ that the robber has a strategy such that the intermediate cop position $W$ after $r$ rounds satisfies the following two invariants: \begin{enumerate}[label=(I.\arabic*)] \item The robber is located at a cop-free column among the first $k+2$ or the last $k+2$ columns of the cylindrical grid~$C$. \item If $\eqclass{\compExtEquiv}{W}$ is a toroidal vertical separator, then the following holds: \begin{itemize} \item If the robber is located within the first $k+2$ columns, then the distance in the toroidal grid~$C^*$ between column $0$ (i.e., the set $I \times \set{0}$) and the unique $k$-vertex toroidal vertical separator $S_W \subseteq \eqclass{\compExtEquiv}{W}$ (Lemma~\ref{lem:only-one-separator}) is at least $|J|/3 - 2r$. \item If the robber is located within the last $k+2$ columns, then the distance in the toroidal grid~$C^*$ between column $|J|-1$ (i.e., the set $I \times \set{|J|-1}$) and the unique $k$-vertex toroidal vertical separator $S_W \subseteq \eqclass{\compExtEquiv}{W}$ (Lemma~\ref{lem:only-one-separator}) is at least $|J|/3 - 2r$. \end{itemize} \end{enumerate} Note that the invariant is independent of the representative vertices chosen in the cop position because all vertices in the first and last $k+2$ columns of $C$ are singleton $\compEquiv$-equivalence classes.
 Moreover, $\eqclass{\compExtEquiv}{W}$ is independent of the chosen cop position because $\compEquiv$-equivalent vertices are always $\compExtEquiv$-equivalent.